-Last week, my friend Andrea posted the smartest back-to-school lunch-making advice on her Facebook page.
+A friend once posted the smartest back-to-school advice for packing school lunches on her Facebook page.
 In short, what she had to say was this:

 • Cutting cheese and sandwich fillings into shapes is time-consuming and wasteful.